ictvoip/ictvoip-docs/docs/source/admin/packages.rst

 3) Select the Country for which your PBX resides.
 This will allow for billing of National calls and bill International calls based on the Exit Code used from the CDR.

-4) Only "Check to Enable" if your PBX CDRs use a prefix for local calls as where you do not use your country code or E.164 for Calls.
+4) Only "Check to Enable" if your PBX CDRs use a prefix for local/regional calls as where you do not use your country code or E.164 for Calls.
    Example, if your location is London England and you have setup your regional calls to use a 0 prefix without the use of the country code 44 then you would check to enable and place 44 into the text box.

 |